fangohr/oommf/README.md

 extension coming from NIST), this repository contains some additional user-contributed extensions.
 Those can be seen from the [Makefile-update-oommf](Makefile-update-oommf).
 See also [Extensions](#Extensions) below.

+Compilation of OOMMF (for example by running `make build`) is expected to work on Linux and OS X.

 ## Version

 The current version of OOMMF code in this repository is the alpha release of OOMMF 2.0 (`20a0 20170929 a0`).